How to create an OpenRouter API key to use in Ozeki AI Gateway

 - Create a new API key

-- Configure key name and limits
+- Configure key

 - Generate and copy the key